botpress/botpress-examples/wit-bot/README.md

 ### 10. Add an weather action interaction

 Now, we have a basic _hello world_ conversation, but what we want is to answer to weather.
-To do that, in Wit.ai again, we will change our conversation to answer weather and precisely, what you need to do is to add a basic interaction where we ask to Wit.ai to call our action `getWeather()`.
+To do that, in Wit.ai again, what we need is to add some basic interactions where we ask to Wit.ai to call our action `getWeather()`.

 <img src='./assets/wit-weather.png' height=400px />

-### 7. Open in editor
+### 11. Open in editor

 Once all the setup is done, we are now ready to implement this action in your bot.
 First thing you need to do is to open your repository with your favorite editor (Sublime, Atom, WebStorm, Netbeans...).
 As you can see, some files and directories have already been created when you initialize it before to accelerate development.